Gilpin Park enclosed dog park

 - fencing around the perimeter of the reserve, making a dog enclosure unnecessary.

 Strong objections were received expressing a perception of nuisance, which would impact mostly on households along Pearson Street, including increased parking and elevated noise levels from having dogs congregated in an enclosed space.

 The perception seems to be that the proposed location for the dog enclosure is in close proximity to those households and this would be alleviated by relocating the facility away from Pearson Street.

-The overall level of support for some form of dog enclosure in Gilpin Park is seen as endorsement of the proposal and work will now commence on design development leading to preparation of detailed design for construction.
+The overall level of support for some form of dog enclosure in Gilpin Park is seen as endorsement of the proposal.

-All those who have contacted Council on the proposal will be notified at that time of the new posting on the Moreland public website.
+All those who have contacted Council on the earlier draft concept plan are being notified of this new posting on the Moreland public website.